enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 The globally available ``app`` object holds information about the contextual app it was delivered from.

 .. js:attribute:: app.name
-    Name of the application.
+    :returns: The name of the application.

 .. js:attribute:: app.version
-    Version of the application.
+    :returns: Version of the application, as defined in its gradle configuration.

 .. js:attribute:: app.config
-    Application configuration.
+    :returns: Values from the application's configuration file.
 This can be set using ``$XP_HOME/config/<app.name>.cfg``.
 Every time the configuration is
     changed the app is restarted.